tonykieling/shop/README.md

 - Javascript/Node
 - Express, middleware and routes
 - MongoDB and Mongoose
 - Authentication, Bcrypt and JWT.

+It was based on https://www.youtube.com/watch?v=0oXYLzuucwE.

 Basically it is composed by:
 - server.js - it is the main file that hosts the server (listening at 3333 port).